Welcome to the BCS Program Overview!

 Financial Classes

 All participant families are expected to take re$tart, a 4-session course, at BCS within their first year on the program.
-We offer other subject-based classes throughout the year for which will be eligible after completing re$tart.
+We offer other subject-based classes throughout the year for participants who will be eligible after completing re$tart.
 You may sign up for upcoming classes online using the link on our BCS Participant Resource Center.
-All classes will be held virtually until further notice.
+All classes will be held virtually.
 Participants aged 13 and up, as well as other adults in the home, are encouraged to attend any of the classes offered through BCS (unless otherwise stated).

 Shopping